Thessaloniki Underwater Artery

 underneath the seabed.
 Its purpose is to alleviate traffic problems within the city center.
+The project has been cancelled in 2009 due to various financing and political reasons.

 Background

 Proposals for the construction of the Underwater Artery have received heated debate since at least the early 90s.
-Proponents suggest that the project will create a bypass for most of the East-West car traffic, which currently has to cross the congested city centre (given that Thessaloniki is especially linear as a city).
+Proponents suggest that the project will create a bypass for most of the east–west car traffic, which currently has to cross the congested city centre (given that Thessaloniki is especially linear as a city).
 Opponents cite the high construction cost, question the efficacy of such a solution and voice concerns about effects on the urban environment.